TosbackCgusBridge-Bot/CGUs-versions/Timeanddate/Privacy Policy.md

 This page discloses our information gathering and dissemination practices for this website: **www.timeanddate.com.**

-IP Adress and Cookies
+IP Address and Cookies

 We use your IP address to help diagnose problems with our server and to administer our website.
 Your IP address is used to gather broad demographic information.
 We use cookies to deliver content specific to your interests.

 Registration and Servers

 If you register with the site, your email address is used as your login name.
-Your email address will not be sold nor distributed to any third party, but for technical purposes it is shared with vendors working on our behalf.
+Your email address will not be sold nor distributed to any third party, but for technical purposes, it is shared with vendors working on our behalf.
 We will only send mail to your email address when you first register with the site, when you request your password to be reset, or for answering support questions.

 Our servers are located in USA, Germany, Singapore, and Norway.
 We also rely on third parties to host our services and our infrastructure, and to distribute our content.
-Although we have security measures in place we cannot guarantee full privacy.
+Although we have security measures in place, we cannot guarantee full privacy.

 We recommend that you do not add sensitive information to the calendars.